 • Steve Wehmeyer

-Ghosts, Djinn, Spirit Possession, Sorcery, Miracles…Scholars in the Social and Behavioral sciences have-for generations-been fascinated by, and have struggled with their encounters and explorations of supernatural belief and practice in traditional cultures the world over.
+Ghosts, Djinn, Spirit Possession, Sorcery, Miracles…Scholars in the Social and Behavioral sciences have—for generations—been fascinated by, and have struggled with their encounters and explorations of supernatural belief and practice in traditional cultures the world over.
 How do Anthropologists, Sociologists, and Ethnographers explore, explain, and negotiate these beliefs and practices associated with the other-than-ordinary?
 And how do they effectively and critically engage with beliefs and worldviews other than their own, while maintaining scholarly integrity?
-In this course, you’ll learn at first hand the methods of ethnographic fieldwork and field based research, while also exploring the ways scholars in a variety of disciplines have navigated these strange waters.
-Are you ready to take a trip to the Upside-Down?
+In this course, *you’ll* learn at first hand the methods of ethnographic fieldwork and field based research, while also exploring the ways scholars in a variety of disciplines have navigated these strange waters.
+Are you ready to take a trip to the Upside Down?

 • Steve Wehmeyer